 The very size of Google suggests the firm has the power to influence public attitudes, and it is important that these concerns be addressed sooner rather than later.

-Reputation defenders have quickly rushed into this void, creating companies whose sold job it is to salvage damaged reputations.
+Reputation defenders have quickly rushed into this void, creating companies whose sole job it is to salvage damaged reputations.
 These companies employ a number of tactics in pursuit of their goals, including flooding the internet with positive information, correcting the public record and demanding that damaging web pages be taken down.

 When successful, the efforts of reputation defenders can have a powerful impact on public opinion, and not always with positive results.
 For the innocent and falsely accused, reputation defenders can be a godsend, but for the guilty, these kind of services could amount to a free pass, and provide the opportunity to repeat past offenses.